 Step 3.
 Choose ‘Contacts’ from the left sidebar.

-If this is the first time you run AltTunes, it might require to back up all your files.
+If this is the first time you run iMazing, it might require to back up all your files.

 Step 4.
 Select contacts you would like to export (Cmd + A on a Mac, Ctrl +A on Windows) and hit ‘Export’

 Choose the needed format and you’re good to go.
-Even if you need to export hundreds of contacts – AltTunes handles this with ease.
-Next thing you should do is to connect your new device and restore the backup on it.
+Even if you need to export hundreds of contacts – iMazing handles this with ease.
+The next thing: you should do is connect your new device and restore the backup on it.

 Transfer Contacts from iPhone to iPhone with iCloud Syncing